primarypigments/Primary.Pigments/README.md

 **Fonts**

  I've integrated Google Fonts to find a typeface that compliments the website's aesthetic.
 For the main text, I've chosen Roboto Mono due to its optimization for readability on screens across a wide variety of devices and reading environments.
 I've applied with a "sans-serif" fallback.

 ## User Stories

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-As a new site user, I would like to nurtrue my creativity, so that I can better express myself.
+- As a new site user, I would like to nurtrue my creativity, so that I can better express myself.
 - As a new site user, I would like to move forward in my life, so that I can minimize my depression.
 - As a new site user, I would like to try a new approch to working through my trauma, so that I can appricate the present moment.
 - As a new site user, I would like to help people because I am a psycologist , so that I can find new ways of treating my patince.
 - As a new site user, I would like to show my support as the mayor of Kakenstorf, so that I can be involed of the well being of my community.

-As a returning site user, I would like to join the commmunity, so that I can start something new.
+- As a returning site user, I would like to join the commmunity, so that I can start something new.

-As a returning site user, I would like to share this community to my friends, so that I can have friends who can join me.
+- As a returning site user, I would like to share this community to my friends, so that I can have friends who can join me.
 - As a returning site user, I would like to look up the phone number to Primary Pigments, so that I can retrieve my password, and join the next meeting.
 - As a returning site user, I would like to look at the painting I made, so that I can so share the paintings to my social media.
 - As a returning site user, I would like to look at the beautiful paintings again , so that I can build the curage to join.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑